ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 print_block()          # Without a block nil is printed
 ```

-With an @&@ in front of the argument name, the block is transformed to
+With an `&` in front of the argument name, the block is transformed to
-a @Proc@ object and assigned to the variable.
+a `Proc` object and assigned to the variable.
 If the method is not an
-iterator (there's no block attached) @nil@ is assigned.
+iterator (there's no block attached) `nil` is assigned.

-And in the other direction, if we want to pass a @Proc@ to an iterator
+And in the other direction, if we want to pass a `Proc` to an iterator
-we also use @&@.
+we also use `&`.

 ```TODO-lang
 block = Proc.new {|i| p i }